-A grid strut back-up system will be required to laterally and vertically support the thin stone.
+A grid strut back-up system will be required to laterally and vertically support the thin stone (Figure 3).
 This back-up system is generally a steel sub-frame system or a CMU wall.
 Please consult a stone fabricator for detailing information and deflection limitation criteria.

 Because stones vary in strength, you need to pick stone panel anchors very carefully.
 A stronger stone requires fewer anchors, as the stone can support itself between them.
 There are hundreds of different anchors that are inserted into a kerf or slot cut into a hole drilled into the sides or rear of the stone panels.
 Choosing the appropriate anchor, based on the panel size, thickness, and back-up system is critical to the success of thin stone veneer panel systems.